 Physio on the River’s private physiotherapy clinic and exercise studio couldn’t be closer to Barnes Bridge – we are actually based in the Old Ticket Office right next to it!

-Learn more about a much smaller bit of water in Barnes – our pond!
+Learn more about a much smaller bit of water in Barnes – Barnes pond!